abhirathod95/travel-blog/src/blog/travel/2019-01-13/Morocco_1.md

 The last thing you want to do while visiting a conservative country is to stick out like a sore thumb by showing too much skin.
 While there were some tourists that chose to dress less conservatively in Marrakesh, I did not see many throughout the rest of Morocco.

-Since I was a guest in another country and there to learn about the culture, it didn't feel appropriate to not cover up shoulders and wear shorts/dresses at least past my knees.
+Since I was a guest in another country and there to learn about the culture, it didn't feel appropriate to not cover up shoulders and wear shorts/dresses shorter than my knees.
 Most mosques do not allow non-Muslims to enter, and the ones that do did not require covering the head.

 ***************************************************************************
 ### **What to EAT**